Free-Republic-of-Verdis/verdis-blog/README.md

-# The NOVA System Blog
+# Verdis Blog
-The Main Site: https://the-nova-system.github.io <br><br>
+The Main Site: https://www.verdisgov.org <br><br>
-The NOVA System is an alternative cryptocurrency system based on proof of human work verification systems.
+Verdis, officially the Free Republic of Verdis is a sovereign state located between Croatia and Serbia along the Danube river.
-This blog serves as a place to record our progress and document the process.
+This blog serves as a place for official government communications.

 # How to Create Posts:
 It's pretty simple, you just create a Markdown file with the format YYYY-MM-DD-Title.md in the _posts folder.